 It will provide the best contemporary practices for the care and welfare of laboratory animals and function as per national CPCSEA and INSA guidelines in accordance with the principles of 3 R`s - Reduction, Refinement and Replacement - so that the minimum possible number of animals are used to achieve the objectives of any study.
-It will acquire the national and international accreditation especially from AALAC organization following NRC guidelines.
+It will acquire the national and international accreditation especially from AAALAC organization following NRC guidelines.

 The institution will continuously strive to adopt alternatives and develop procedures for non-animal testing.
 It will use animals only when there are no suitable non-animal alternatives.
-Experimental procedures will also the refined to avoid unnecessary suffering; non-animal alternative methods are substituted wherever they available and acceptable for the justified scientific/regulatory purpose of the study.
+Experimental procedures will also the refined to avoid unnecessary suffering; non-animal alternative methods are substituted wherever available and acceptable for the justified scientific/regulatory purpose of the study.

 National Centre for Laboratory Animal Sciences (NCLAS) is an unique organization of its kind established in India in 1957, for spreading knowledge on the Care, Breeding, Management and Experimentation using laboratory animals in biomedical research in the country.
-The organization completed 53 years of its existence, this year.
+The organization completed 60 years of its existence, this year.

 It started as an unit called Laboratory Animal Information Service (LAIS) at the Indian Cancer Research Centre, Bombay (now called Advanced Centre for Treatment Education and Research in Cancer) way back in 1957 with the help of UNESCO and became a unit of Indian Council of Medical Research (ICMR), New Delhi in 1959.
 This unit for the first time undertook a survey on the conditions of laboratory animal care, breeding and experimentation in the country and felt the need for educating the biomedical fraternity on the proper care, breeding and maintenance of laboratory animals.
-This resulted in the initiation of a regular training course in laboratory animal sciences way back in 1968, and the publication of laboratory animal bulletins, which contained information on the laboratory animals bred, maintained and used for experimentation in various research institutions in the country.
-This unit was later shifted to National Institute of Nutrition (NIN ), Hyderabad in 1976, and was expanded to provide animal support to NIN’s nutritional research and also to provide animals to other institutes within the state and it was renamed then as Laboratory Animal Information Service Centre (LAISC).
+This resulted in the initiation of a regular training course in laboratory animal sciences way back in 1967, and the publication of laboratory animal bulletins, which contained information on the laboratory animals breeding, maintenance and they use for experimentation in various research institutions in the country.
+This unit was later shifted to National Institute of Nutrition (NIN ), Hyderabad in 1976, and was expanded to provide animal support to NIN’s nutritional research and also to provide animals to other institutes within the country and it was renamed then as Laboratory Animal Information Service Centre (LAISC).
 In 1998, during the 7th Five Year Plan additional support came from Department of Biotechnology (DBT) under the Ministry of Science and Technology, Government of India, which helped the unit to reach the current status as the National Center for Laboratory Animal Sciences - NCLAS.

 Aims & Objectives